TongLing916/tongling916.github.io/_posts/2020-2-22-Dense-SLAM.md

 ### KinectFusion[^Newcombe2011b]

+### SE-SLAM: Semi-Dense Structured Edge-Based Monocular SLAM [^Tarrio2019]

+#### Abstract

+Abstract—Vision-based Simultaneous Localization And Mapping (VSLAM) is a mature problem in Robotics.
+Most VSLAM systems are feature based methods, which are robust and present high accuracy, but yield sparse maps with limited application for further navigation tasks.
+Most recently, direct methods which operate directly on image intensity have been introduced, capable of reconstructing richer maps at the cost of higher processing power.
+In this work, an edge-based monocular SLAM system (SE-SLAM) is proposed as a middle point: edges present good localization as point features, while enabling a structural semi-dense map reconstruction.
+However, edges are not easy to associate, track and optimize over time, as they lack descriptors and biunivocal correspondence, unlike point features.
+To tackle these issues, this paper presents a method to match edges between frames in a consistent manner; a feasible strategy to solve the optimization problem, since its size rapidly increases when working with edges; and the use of non-linear optimization techniques.
+The resulting system achieves comparable  precision to state of the art feature-based and dense/semi-dense systems, while inherently building a structural semi-dense reconstruction of the environment, providing relevant structure data for further navigation algorithms.
+To achieve such accuracy, state of the art non-linear optimization is needed, over a continuous feed of 10000 edgepoints per frame, to optimize the full semi-dense output.
+Despite its heavy processing requirements, the system achieves near to real-time operation, thanks to a custom built solver and parallelization of its key stages.
+In order to encourage further development of edge-based SLAM systems, SE-SLAM source code will be released as open source.

+#### Contribution

+- A method to associate edges between frames and relatively far keyframes, in a consistent manner, that enables the application of techniques traditionally reserved to point features.
+- A parametrization, residual and variable selection and marginalization strategy that exploits edges’ nature, to make the optimization problem treatable, since its size increases rapidly if applying existing methods to edges.
+- A non-linear optimization approach that better adapts to an edge based input.

 ### Literature

 [^Szeliski2004]: R. Szeliski and D. Scharstein.
 Sampling the disparity space image.
 IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI), 26:419–425, 2004.